thiagoboeker/twitter-trends-streaming/README.md

 ```

 The main parts of this bit are the mapAsync's which here are used to propagate the resolved responses of the futures, and the request function.
-The first argument of mapAsync is the parallelism level defines how many parallel executions are permitted.Another thing is the throttling
+The first argument of mapAsync is the parallelism level defines how many parallel executions are permitted.
+Another thing is the throttling
-which is very useful to limitate the rate of sources is this case due to Rate limits from my license of the API or just for convenience.
+which is very useful to limitate the rate of source operators, in this case due to Rate limits from my license of the API or just for convenience.
-The way that it was thought is one token for request so throttling here its seemed fine.The request and auth functions are like the following:
+The way that it was thought is one token for request so throttling here seems fine.The request and auth functions are like the following:

 ```scala
   def auth(apiKey: String, apiSecret: String) = Authorization(BasicHttpCredentials(apiKey, apiSecret))